embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 ## Contract Interaction

-Interacting with our individual wallets as above through `web3.js` is cool, but not nearly the extend to which it works.
-Let's now take a brief look at the more important functionality of interacting with smart contracts through `web3.js`.
+As above; interacting with our *individual wallets* through `web3.js` is cool, but not nearly the extent to which the library works.
+Let's now take a brief look at the more important functionality; of interacting with smart contracts through `web3.js`.

+The first thing we need to do, is to create a new contract, which we can do with the `new web3.eth.Contract` command.

-The first thing we need to do, is to assign our `json interface` for the contract's `ABI`:
+Before we call the `new` command, we need to assign our `json interface` for the contract's `ABI`:

 ```js
 const abi = [{"type":"function", "name":"foo", "inputs": [{"name":"a","type":"uint256"}], "outputs": [{"name":"b","type":"address"}] },{ "type":"event", "name":"Event", "inputs": [{"name":"a","type":"uint256","indexed":true},{"name":"b","type":"bytes32","indexed":false}], }]
 ```

-The `json interface` is a json object describing the Application Binary Interface (ABI) for our Ethereum smart contract.
-Using this json interface; `web3.js` is able to create a js object representing our smart contract and its methods & events, using the `web3.eth.Contract` object.
+The `json interface` is a JSON object describing the *Application Binary Interface (ABI)* for our Ethereum smart contract.
+Using this JSON interface; `web3.js` is able to create a JavaScript object representing our smart contract and its methods & events, using the `web3.eth.Contract` functionality.

-Note, the above ABI is taken directly from the [Web3 docs](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-contract.html#id5).
+*Note, the above JSON interface / ABI is taken directly from the [Web3 docs](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-contract.html#id5).*

 Now that we have our `json interface` defined, we can create our new contract instance:

-*(The `from` address in this example is just random)*

 ```js
 var myContract = new web3.eth.Contract(abi, '0xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe');
 ```

+*(The `from` address in this example is just random, but in a real case would be the address that all transactions of the contract were sent from.)*

-You could then set the contract's `data`, and other `options`, and then deploy your contract with something *like* the following:
+You could then set the contract's `data`, and other `options`, and then **deploy** your contract with something *like* the following:

 ```js
 myContract.options.data = '0x12345...';